pingidentity/pingidentity-devops-getting-started/docs/deployStandalone.md

 Our single container examples are located in the your local `${HOME}/projects/devops/pingidentity-devops-getting-started/10-docker-standalone` directory.

+You can use the list of [getting-started server-profiles](https://github.com/pingidentity/pingidentity-server-profiles/tree/master/getting-started)

 ## What you'll do

   * Deploy one of our containers.